verbal-autopsy-software/pyCrossVA/Readme.rst

 ^^^^^^^^

-CrossVA is a python package for transforming verbal autopsy data collected using the 2016 WHO VA instrument (currently, only version 1.5.1) into a format suitable for openVA.
+CrossVA is a python package for transforming verbal autopsy data collected using the 2016 WHO VA instrument (v1.5.1, or v1.4.1), 2012 WHO VA instrument, and the PHRMC short questionnaire into a format suitable for openVA.

-The flagship function of this package is the transform() function, which prepares raw data from a verbal autopsy questionnaire for use in a verbal autopsy algorithm.
+The flagship function of this package is the transform() function, which prepares raw data for use in a verbal autopsy algorithm.
 The user can either choose to use a default mapping, or create a custom one of their own design.
-The default mappings are listed in `Currently Supported`_ and can be invoked by passing in a tuple as the mapping argument in ``(input, output)`` format.
+The default mappings are listed in `Currently Supported`_ and can be invoked by passing in a tuple as the mapping argument in ``("input", "output")`` format.

 Project Status